autogram-is/aql-builder/INTERNALS.md

 - `sorts`: Property names, or full `AqSort` objects, to sort the final results by.
 - `limit`: The max number or results to return (`false` or `-1` will return all results).
 - `return`: property names, or full `AqProperty` objects, that should be returned in the result set.

+## TODO

+- Subquery docs
+- Using `document` to control filters and return values